top of page

 image.png

-Description: Medium to large sized deciduous tree with greenish flowers in spring.
+Description: Medium to large deciduous tree with greenish flowers in spring.
 Flowers can give way to found, fleshy berry-like fruits that can mature to deep purple.

 Yellowwood